South Sudan’s spy agency abuses prisoners, says rights group

 A U.N. report released in October said South Sudan has made no concrete steps toward national healing more than two years after the end of the civil war that caused more than 2 million people to flee their homes.

-Mednick reported from Juba, South Sudan.
+Mednick reported from Bukina Faso

 Sign up for Daily Newsletters